d2l-ai/d2l-en/chapter_convolutional-modern/nin.md

 are typically two-dimensional tensors corresponding to the example and feature.
 The idea behind NiN is to apply a fully connected layer at each pixel location (for each height and width).
-The resulting $1 \times 1$ convolution can be thought as a fully connected layer acting independently on each pixel location.
+The resulting $1 \times 1$ convolution can be thought of as a fully connected layer acting independently on each pixel location.

 :numref:`fig_nin` illustrates the main structural